pmq20/node-packer/node/doc/api/http.md

   * `port` {number} Port of remote server
   * `localAddress` {string} Local interface to bind for network connections when issuing the request
+  * `family` {integer} Must be 4 or 6 if this doesn't equal `undefined`.
 * Returns: {string}

 Get a unique name for a set of request options, to determine whether a connection can be reused.
-For an HTTP agent, this returns `host:port:localAddress`.
+For an HTTP agent, this returns `host:port:localAddress` or `host:port:localAddress:family`.
 For an HTTPS agent, the name includes the CA, cert, ciphers, and other HTTPS/TLS-specific options that determine socket reusability.

 ### agent.maxFreeSockets
 <!-- YAML